jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 be seen under`06-additional_data_files` in Data R24.

-Individual visualisations and results for each parameter run can be seen in `04-analysis/screening/presenceabsence_intersection.backup/`
+Individual visualisations and results for each parameter run can be seen in `04-analysis/screening/presenceabsence_intersection.backup/`.

+Discussion of these results can be seen in the main publication.
+In general, only minor differences were observed suggesting the Gorilla core was generally robust.

 #### R10.1.4 Investigation into Mycobacterium as Core Genus

-We also observed that _Mycobacterium_ was able to pass our minimum support despite being a common soil contaminant.
-We investigated this further (see main article for more details.) in an extension of the original Core Microbiome calculation script which is under `02-scripts.backup` as `099-CoreMicrobiome_ParameterTesting_and_MycobacteriumInvestigation_20190902.Rmd`
+In the resulting list of taxa that were a part of the core of each combination of host taxa, we observed that _Mycobacterium_  was able to pass our minimum support despite being a common soil contaminant.
+We investigated this further in an extension of the original Core Microbiome calculation script which is under `02-scripts.backup` as `099-CoreMicrobiome_ParameterTesting_and_MycobacteriumInvestigation_20190902.Rmd`

 ---